 Distribution of winter assistance began in November 2014 and was accelerated in response to the onset of snow and heavy rains since late December.
-The distribution of winter clothing is complete in Viransehir, Oncupinar, Ceylanpinar, Elbeyli, and Islahiye 2 camps.
-The remaining camps were expected to receive the winter clothes between 22 and 24 January 2015.
 Distribution of winter clothes also took place for non-camp refugees.
 The UNICEF reports that in Turkey, the winter response had reached 62,000 children, including 22,000 children from Kobane aged three to 11 years in Suruc.
-The UNICEF is working closely in coordination with UNHCR and other organisations to deliver additional winterised clothing for children in camps and host communities.